CWES Assessment - When to Refer for Assessment

 In-House Assessment Referrals

-A referral for a CWES In-House Assessment may be made when a client:
+A referral for a CalWORKs Employment Services (CWES) In-House Assessment may be made when a client:

-• Discloses a mental, emotional, physical, medical, or an illiteracy that negatively impacts the client’s ability to obtain and/or retain employment.
-This includes, but is not limited to domestic abuse, mental health and/or substance abuse (drug and/or alcohol).
+• Discloses a mental, emotional, physical, medical, or illiteracy that negatively impacts the client’s ability to obtain and/or retain employment.
+This includes, but is not limited to, domestic abuse, mental health, and/or substance abuse (drug and/or alcohol).

 • Does not read or write in English or in their native language and this limitation negatively impacts the ability to obtain or retain employment.